coffee-cup/ul/README.md

 [Dot language](https://www.graphviz.org/doc/info/lang.html) programs can be produced with the `-d 1` option to the compiler.

-For example, if you have this language
+For example, if you have this file

 ```c
 // hello.ul